 Celebrate Incorporated, a non-profit organization, is proud to present OUT OF THE SHADOWS THEATER.
-It is Celebrate's goal to provide adults with intellectual, developmental, and physical disabilities the opportunity, tools, and support to explore, experience and excel at performance arts and the fine arts.
+It is Celebrate's goal to provide adults with intellectual, developmental, and physical disabilities the opportunity, tools, and support to explore, experience and excel at performance arts and visual arts.

 All of our actors are accompanied during rehearsals and performances by a non-disabled shadow actor who offers support, prompting and encouragement